-- 4 Choose 1 for Full Upgrade. - 5 Enter the names of the nodes that you want to upgrade.
-Use spaces to separate node names.
-Press the Enter key to proceed. - When the verification checks are complete, the installer asks if you agree with the terms of the End User License Agreement.
-Press y to agree and continue. - 7 The installer displays the following question before the install stops the product processes.
-If the cluster was not configured in secure mode before the upgrade, these questions are not displayed. - Do you want to grant read access to everyone? [y,n,q,?] - To grant read access to all authenticated users, type y. - To grant usergroup specific permissions, type n. - Do you want to provide any usergroups that you would like to grant read access?[y,n,q,?] - To specify usergroups and grant them read access, type y - To grant read access only to root users, type n.
-The installer grants read access read access to the root users. - Enter the usergroup names separated by spaces that you would like to grant read access.
-If you would like to grant read access to a usergroup on a specific node, enter like 'usrgrp1@node1', and if you would like to grant read access to usergroup on any cluster node, enter like 'usrgrp1'.
-If some usergroups are not created yet, create the usergroups after configuration if needed. [b] - 8 The installer asks if you want to stop VCS processes.
-Press the Enter key to continue. - The installer stops VCS processes, uninstalls RPMs, installs or upgrades RPMs, and configures VCS. - The installer lists the nodes that Symantec recommends you restart. - 9 The installer asks if you would like to send the information about this installation to us to help improve installation in the future.
-Enter your response. - The installer displays the location of log files, summary file, and response file. - 10 If you want to upgrade CP server systems that use VCS or SFHA to VCS 7.0, make sure that you first upgrade all application clusters to version VCS 7.0.
-Then, upgrade VCS or SFHA on the CP server systems. - For instructions to upgrade VCS or SFHA, see the Cluster Server Configuration and Upgrade Guide or the Storage Foundation and High Availability Configuration and Upgrade Guide.
+- Do you want to grant read access to everyone? [y,n,q,?] - To grant read access to all authenticated users, type y. - To grant usergroup specific permissions, type n. - Do you want to provide any usergroups that you would like to grant read access?[y,n,q,?] - To specify usergroups and grant them read access, type y - To grant read access only to root users, type n.
+The installer grants read access to the root users. - Enter the usergroup names separated by spaces to whom you want to grant read access.
+If you want to grant read access to a usergroup on a specific node, enter like 'usrgrp1@node1', and if you would like to grant read access to usergroup on any cluster node, enter like 'usrgrp1'.
+If some usergroups are not created yet, create the usergroups after configuration if needed. [b]

+8 The installer asks if you want to stop VCS processes.
+Press the Enter key to continue.

+The installer stops VCS processes, uninstalls RPMs, installs or upgrades RPMs, and configures VCS.

+The installer lists the nodes that Veritas recommends you to restart.

+9 The installer asks if you want to send the information about this installation to us to help improve installation in the future.
+Enter your response.

+The installer displays the location of log files, summary file, and response file.

+10 If you want to upgrade CP server systems that use VCS or SFHA to VCS 7.3, make sure that you first upgrade all application clusters to version VCS 7.3.
+Then, upgrade VCS or SFHA on the CP server systems.

+For instructions to upgrade SFHA, see the Storage Foundation and High Availability Configuration and Upgrade Guide.